An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

 Although LLMs demonstrate impressive and clever tricks, they are deeply flawed.

 The first problem is that of hallucination.
-I once asked ChatGPT to generate some code for me and it promptly returned a copy-and-paste ready code snippet for me.
+I once asked ChatGPT to generate some code for me and it promptly returned a copy-and-paste ready code-snippet for me.
 This was fantastic… except the code was invalid; the crux of the code was a call to a method that didn’t exist.
 You see, language models have no concept or understanding of the programming language (or any language).
 Instead, they rely on patterns observed in the training data.
-When a response is generated the model iteratively looks for the next probable token based on the prompt and the output produced so far.
+When a response is generated, the model iteratively looks for the next probable token based on the prompt and the output produced so far.
 In my case, the model hallucinated a statistically probable method.
 The model is not “thinking” and is not “understanding” anything.
 It’s all just spicy autocomplete.

 We’ve managed to paper over the problems of hallucination through techniques such as Retrieval-Augmented Generation (RAG) where we perform more traditional information-retrieval processes to build a concrete context for a model to work from.